 (3) Caves.

-(UU) Land application sites or land application areas means land under the control of a concentrated animal feeding operation owner or operator, whether it is owned, rented, leased or subject to access agreement with the landowner, or otherwise under the control of the owner or operator, to which manure, or process wastewater from the production area is or may be applied.
+(TT) Land application areas means land under the control of a concentrated animal feeding operation, whether it is owned, rented, leased or otherwise under the control of the owner or operator, to which manure, or process wastewater from the production area is or may be applied.

 (1) Spraying or spreading onto the land surface;